CarlosPenaforte/pythagoras-calculator/README.md

 ### Form:

 Forms are in each panel, containing the inputs and calculation needed to each case.
 These forms also have a container for printing the result of the calculation.
-For calculating the results and developing the reactive components, the hooks _useState_ and _useEffect_ were used.
+For calculating the results and developing the reactive components, the hook _useState_ was used.

 ### Background: